whoisutsav/cancellation-study-osdi/README.md

 Antipattern 5 - Tokens not passed (C#): [query](https://lgtm.com/query/2497434787279115793/)

-The number of antipatterns found for each app are used to populate Table 7.
+The number of antipatterns found for each app are clearly marked, and should match "latest" in `AntiPatternsUnpdated.xlsx`

 #### Reproduction via command line (SOLR only)